-WERK co curated and produced ‘The Festival of Xtreme Building’ (FXB) on behalf of Sozo Collective.
+Claire Farrell (WERK) co curated and produced ‘The Festival of Xtreme Building’ (FXB) for, and on behalf of Sozo Collective.

-FXB was an experimental arts and architecture project that took place, occupied and transformed urban wasteland in Eastside, Birmingham in 2007.
+FXB was an experimental arts and architecture project devised by Dave Pollard (Sozo Collective) that took place, occupied and transformed urban wasteland in Eastside, Birmingham in 2007.

 Artist.
 100 artists participated in FXB

-FXB occupied a piece of wasteland in Birmingham city center’s Eastside district.
-Numerous artists and architects were commissioned to work together and produce experimental structures to be exhibit in public space.
-The festival evolved over a 4 month period into an organic open air gallery of unusual structures.
+Numerous artists and architects were commissioned to work together and produce experimental structures to be exhibited in landscaped redundant space.
+The festival evolved over a four month period into an organic open air gallery of architectural structures.
 FXB commissioned over 10 temporary structures, 22 events and exhibitions of multiple art forms including performance art.
 FXB installations and events occupied several sites and venues across the West Midlands, from Highgate brewery in Walsall, a public square in Brindley Place and Thinktank HQ Millennium Point.